 Accredited prior learning

-4. Students who are on a full-time programme, but because of accredited prior learning do not meet the attendance requirements to be full-time, should be returned as part-time.
+4. Years of instance for students who are on a full-time programme, but who, because of accredited prior learning, do not meet the attendance requirements to be full-time, should be returned as part-time.

 Sandwich year out